Before launching an elearning project, these five key questions will help you select the LMS most suited to your training objectives.

 Would you like to monetise content and re-use it from one year to the next?
 From one training to another?
 Would you like to make them freely available, or for a fee, to external visitors?

-These questions can orient you towards a provider who offers a good online course with an integrated sales system in the LMS, such as Dokeos SHOP.
+These questions can orient you towards a provider who offers a good online course with an integrated sales system in the LMS.